johntmunger/vue-vuex-firebase/README.md

-# List Manager reading from Firebase JS
+# List Manager with Data Collections

-> A Vue.js, Vuex, and Firebase JS Project
+> A Vue.js, Vuex, Store Manager

-This single page application allows for realtime persistent updates using Firebase JS.
-The app uses Bootstrap for frontend CSS styling and Vuex for state management.
-I will add feature components for updating and adding to the database along with Nuxt JS for routing examples.
+This single page application allows for updates to the data collection, and will eventually persist to localStorage.
+The app uses Bootstrap for frontend CSS styling and Vuex for data and state management.

 ## Build Setup